 Are there any products that you have a special connection with?
 Products you continue to seek out for reasons other than quality or price?
 Those reasons are elements of that business’s brand identity.
 If you continue to seek these products out of habit, well, you developed that habit for a reason.

 Your statement should begin by stating your company’s name and the type of company it is.
-Then, simply state what you provide (your unique product or service), who you provide it to (your unique target market), and what makes your offerings a better choice than your competitors.
-Lastly, state how your offerings provide these benefits.
+Then, say what you provide (your unique product or service), who you offer it to (your unique target market), and what makes your offerings a better choice than your competitors—lastly, state how your offerings provide these benefits.

-When your statement is complete, someone who reads it should be able to easily understand the core elements of your brand.
-Is your brand especially quirky, reliable, bold, etc.?
+When your statement is complete, someone who reads it should easily understand your brand’s core elements.
+Is your brand uniquely quirky, reliable, bold, etc.?

 How Do You Create Your Business’s Brand Identity?

 Since you haven’t put a lot of time and effort into establishing your brand identity, you might find that your current identity lacks brand value.
 Your surveys and search data might show that many customers don’t know which words to associate with your business.
 Just because someone knows your products or services doesn’t mean they know what kind of values you stand for.

 A central purpose of branding is ensuring that your customers can answer this question immediately.

 But like any crucial business initiative, branding cannot be rushed.
 Don’t just go with the first idea for a new logo or new website that comes to mind.
 Instead, you must consider your brand identity from a variety of perspectives.
 The following exercises involve the most important factors to consider when re-shaping your brand: